resourcepool/little-bob/README.md

 Current supported languages: **FRENCH, ENGLISH**

 ## Compatibility / Setup
-The sources are compatible with JDK 6+.
+The sources are compatible with Java 8+.

 To use the library with maven, add these lines to your **pom.xml** file: